kkb0318/irsa-manager/README.md

 ```

 > [!NOTE]
-> Add this setting as the first element.
-If specified multiple times, tokens signed by any of the specified keys are considered valid by the Kubernetes API server.
 > If you do not mount /path/to directory, you need to add the volumes field to this path.

 - Service Account Signing Key File